Using the best carbon steel pans, you’ll enjoy a much more rewarding kitchen experience.

 IV.
 What Is a Carbon Steel Pan Used For?

 Carbon steel is lighter and more flexible than cast-iron with sloped rather than straight walls.
-You’ll great durability and a non-stick surface.
+As a result, you’ll have great durability and a non-stick surface.

 So, what are carbon steel pans used for, then?